by Alex Novak

 01 42 78 91 44

 Very good Italian.
 The restaurant also has an inventive and not overpriced Italian wine list, something of a rarity in Paris.
 Order one of the Aglianico wines.
 They aren't very expensive, but they are good.
 Pastas with various vegetables and meats are a specialty, along with the long table devoted to antipastos.
 Reservations are often needed, especially on Thursday-Saturday nights.
 Often very crowed and occasionally noisy.
+I bumped into the young sommelier of La Tour d’Argent, probably the best of the old Michelin-starred restaurants, here.
+He came for the inventive wine list, food and to seduce a couple of Canadian wine sellers.

 Food: 7 Service: 6 Atmosphere: 6+ Value: 7 Price: Moderate